 How a project

-moves through
+moves from

 Brand work, websites, product builds, AI systems — every engagement is its own shape.
 The phases below are an outline.
 The actual route is set by what we're building together.